 Farm Household Income Estimates

-Estimated median total income for farm households declined nearly $4,000 in 2018, which reflects declines in both farm income and off-farm income.
-At the median, household income from farming was negative in 2018 at $-1,735, as it has been for the past several years.
+Estimated median total income for farm households increased in 2022 relative to 2021, however, both median farm income and median off-farm income decreased.
+At the median, household income from farming was -$849 in 2022.
 Given the broad USDA definition of a farm (see glossary), many small farms are not profitable even in the best farm income years.
-Median off-farm income in 2018 was $65,841, while the median total household income was $72,481.
+Median off-farm income in 2022 was $81,108, while the median total household income was $95,418.

-Note: The median is the income level at which half of all households have lower incomes and half have higher incomes.
-Because farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income.
+(The median is the income level at which half of all households have lower incomes and half have higher incomes.
+Because farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income.)

 See the Farm Household Income and Characteristics data product table for statistics on principal farm operator household finances for recent years.

-ERS has developed a family farm typology that considers annual gross cash farm income in combination with the occupational characteristics of principal farm operators (see glossary) to classify farms into more homogeneous groups.
-In the ERS typology, farms with less than $350,000 in annual gross cash farm income are classified as small farms, and are further subdivided based on the self-reported occupation of the farm’s principal operator.
-If the operator reports being retired or having a major occupation other than farming, the farm is classified as a residence farm.
-If he or she reports farming as a major occupation and is not retired from farming, the farm is classified as intermediate.
-Commercial farms are family farms with $350,000 or more in gross cash farm income, regardless of the occupation of the principal operator.
-In contrast to residence and intermediate farms, households associated with commercial farms derive the majority of their income from farming activities (see the Farm Household Income and Characteristics data product table on principal farm operator household finances, by ERS farm typology, 2018).
+The USDA, Economic Research Service (ERS) developed a family farm typology that considers annual gross cash farm income combined with the occupational characteristics of principal farm operators to classify farms into more homogeneous groups.
+In the USDA, ERS typology, farms with less than $350,000 in annual gross cash farm income are classified as small farms and are further subdivided based on the self-reported primary occupation of the farm’s principal operator.
+If the operator reports being retired or having a primary occupation other than farming, the farm is classified as a residence farm.
+If they report farming as their primary occupation and they are not retired from farming, the farm is classified as intermediate.
+Commercial farms are family farms with $350,000 or more in gross cash farm income, regardless of the principal operator’s primary occupation.
+In contrast to residence and intermediate farms, commercial farm households derive most of their income from farming activities (see the Farm Household Income and Characteristics data product table on principal farm operator household finances, by farm typology, 2022).

 The role of farm income in farm household finances can be further understood by looking at two complementary statistics: the share of households with positive income from farming and, among them, the median percent of total household income derived from farming.
-Farm income is a small share of total annual income of most farm households operating residence farms, is a secondary source of income for most households operating intermediate farms, and is typically the primary source of income for those operating commercial farms.
-In 2018, 33 percent of residence farms had positive income from farming, and at the median among those with positive income from farming, that income contributed 9 percent to their total household income.
-For intermediate farms, 43 percent had positive farm income, which represented 32 percent of their total household income.
-Finally, 83 percent of commercial farms had positive farm income in 2018, and farm income accounted for 85 percent of their total household income.
+Farm income is a small share of total annual income of most farm households operating residence farms, is a secondary source of income for most households operating intermediate farms, and is typically a primary source of income for those operating commercial farms.
+In 2022, 37 percent of residence farms had positive income from farming, and among those with positive income from farming, that income contributed 8 percent to their total household income at the median.
+For intermediate farms, 50 percent had positive farm income, which at the median represented 24 percent of their total household income.
+Finally, 86 percent of commercial farms had positive farm income in 2022, and for those households, farm income accounted for 82 percent of their total household income at the median.

 A farm's specialization is determined by the one commodity or group of commodities that makes up at least 50 percent of the farm's total value of agricultural production (see glossary).
-In any given year, production and market conditions will vary for farms that specialize in different commodities.
-Differences in household income across commodity specialization, however, may also stem from differences in scale of operation and how much income the operator and other household members can earn off the farm.
+In any given year, production and market conditions will vary for farms that specialize in different commodities Household income variation may also stem from differences in scale of operation and how much income the operator and other household members can earn off the farm.
 For example, with its extensive and ongoing time demands, managing a dairy farm rarely permits an operator to work many hours off-farm.

-Incomes of farm households vary by location as well, largely reflecting regional differences in farm typology and commodity specialization.
-ERS groups farms into nine resource regions based on soil, climate, and agronomic needs.
+Farm household incomes vary by location, largely reflecting regional differences in farm typology and commodity specialization.
+USDA, ERS groups farms into nine resource regions based on soil, climate, and agronomic needs.
 These conditions cut across State boundaries.
-For details on the ERS farm resource regions, see the ERS brochure, Farm Resource Regions (AIB-760, August 2000).
+For details on the farm resource regions, see the ERS brochure, Farm Resource Regions (AIB-760, August 2000).

-In recent years, only the Northern Great Plains and the Heartland have had a consistently positive median farm income for family farms ($978 and $2,405, respectively, in 2018).
+In recent years, only the Northern Great Plains and Heartland Farm Resource Regions have had a consistently positive median farm income for farm households ($13,129 and $4,315, respectively, in 2022), and have the highest total household income.
 The Heartland has the largest number of farms, the highest value of production, and the most cropland.
 The region is mainly composed of cash grain and cattle farms.
-The Northern Great Plains has the largest farms (in terms of acres operated) but among the fewest farms, consisting mainly of wheat, cattle, and sheep.
+The Northern Great Plains has the most commercial farms and leads production in wheat and barley.